Implementation Profile for BankID Identity Providers within the Swedish eID Framework

 ...

-A BankID Identity Provider supporting the BankID QR code feature MUST declare this in its metadata using the http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding entity category.
+Also, since a BankID Identity Provider MUST support the display of BankID QR codes, it MUST declare this in its metadata using the http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding

 6.3.
 Signature Services